Canon M vs Fujifilm X-H1

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the Canon M has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
+Both the Canon M and the X-H1 have been discontinued, but can regularly be found used on ebay.
+The Canon M was replaced by the Canon EOS M3, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M and the Fujifilm X-H1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M: